Nexplore Travel

 This is a 3 day long monastic festival, celebrated with lots of colours in Tawang monastery of Arunachal Pradesh.
 Monks perform sacred dances wearing face masks and colourful costumes as they celebrate this festival to usher in peace and prosperity.

-• Significance – Chham, sacred dance of select monks is the speciality of this festival
+• Significance – Chham, sacred dance of select monks is the specialty of this festival

 • When – 28th day of 11th month in lunar calendar (usually January)